 A skin condition resulting in hair loss.
 Causes can be multifactorial and include hereditary, autoimmune, non-scarring or scarring and stress response.
 Our dermatologists will assess your hair loss thoroughly and this will include taking a full personal and family history, medication history and examination.
 Depending on the type of hair loss, blood tests and a scalp biopsy may be relevant to determine the type of hair loss you are suffering from.
 Treatments for hair loss do depend on the underlying condition causing your hair loss and this will be explained to you in the detailed consultation.
 Treatments including topicals, tablets and also cosmetic camouflage techniques.

-Our 2 experienced dermatologists and cosmetics nurse will be able to help you navigate through your individualised treatment plan.
-Dr Hope Dinh has a sub-specialty interest in hair loss and is able to accept new patient referrals.
+Our experienced hair loss dermatologists and nurses will be able to help you navigate through your individualised treatment plan.
+Dr Hope Dinh and Dr Sarah Shen both have a sub-specialty interest in hair loss and are able to accept new patient referrals.

 Basal cell carcinoma (BCC)

 This is the most common type of skin cancer in Australia.
 There are different sub-types of BCC and some can be confused with sunspots or inflammatory conditions like a bite or acne.
 As such, it is very important to have BCCs diagnosed early to avoid extensive skin surgery.
 Depending on the subtype of BCC and also if the BCC is detected early, treatment may involve the use of a cream or surgery or radiotherapy.
 We work closely with plastic surgeons, Mohs surgeons, radiation oncologists and oncologists to ensure the best outcome for your individual case of BCC.